ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 5. Click `create repository`
 8. Copy the url under the under the *quick setup* section in the newly created repository
 9. open a console
-10. run git clone with the first argument being copied url with your token and an @ sign prefixing the guthub.com part of the url.
+10. run git clone with the first argument being the copied url with your token and an @ sign prefixing the guthub.com part of the url.
-Note: your command should look something like:
+Note: your command should look *something* like:
 `git clone https://ghp_7vPZBJGcmSWN0nsCVY7fjNCsmxWc6B4IGBaQ@github.com/ben-schneider-tech-com/website.git`
 11. Copy and paste the contents of your jekyll static website project into the newly created repository directory
 12. run `git add *`